What Are The Four Major Classes Of Biomolecules

 2. Visualize Structures: Use diagrams, models, and online resources to visualize the three-dimensional structures of biomolecules.
 Understanding the spatial arrangement of atoms and molecules is crucial for understanding their function.

-For example, you can use the acronym "CHONPS" to remember the elements that are commonly found in biomolecules: carbon, hydrogen, oxygen, nitrogen, phosphorus, and sulfur.
+To give you an idea, you can use the acronym "CHONPS" to remember the elements that are commonly found in biomolecules: carbon, hydrogen, oxygen, nitrogen, phosphorus, and sulfur.
 You can also use mnemonics to remember the base pairing rules in DNA: "Apples in the Tree" (A pairs with T) and "Cars in the Garage" (C pairs with G).
 Creating your own mnemonics can be a fun and effective way to learn and remember complex information.

-6. Stay Up-to-Date: The field of biomolecule research is constantly evolving.
+2. Stay Up-to-Date: The field of biomolecule research is constantly evolving.
 Stay up-to-date on the latest discoveries and developments by reading scientific articles, attending seminars and conferences, and following reputable science blogs and social media accounts.

 FAQ